Healthcare

 4. Test for accuracy, performance, and reliability

-Try it in real situations—on the field, in customer calls, or busy offices.
+Try it in real situations: on the field, in customer calls, or busy offices.
 Check how fast it responds, how accurate it is, and how well it handles stress or errors.
-Use that feedback to fine-tune before you scale it further.
+Use that feedback to fine-tune before you roll it out further.

 5. Keep learning and improving